Public information film: Notable public information films

+DVD release

+Network DVD released two volumes of Charley Says which featured a selection of live action and animated public information films, as well as a DVD release with both volumes 1 and 2 totalling 280 films in total from both volumes.

 Cultural references

 A number of musical artists have been heavily influenced by the analogue, overdriven sound of British PIFs, including Boards of Canada and most artists on the Ghost Box Records label, especially The Advisory Circle, whose album Other Channels directly references or samples many PIFs, including Keep Warm, Keep Well.
 Additionally, their debut album features a few reprises with the suffix "PIF".

 Another example of PIF influence in music was that of the song Charly by The Prodigy, from 1991, which heavily sampled the meows of Charley Cat.
 The song Two Tribes by Frankie Goes to Hollywood made use of the sirens from the Protect and Survive films.
 Similarly the video for Mark Owen song Four Minute Warning contains Protect & Survive references.

 The comedian Chris Morris satirised public information films in The Day Today in an episode where there was a constitutional crisis.
-The Scarfolk website and book feature parodic posters in the British public information style.